How to Find a Wholesaler for Your Retail Business

 2. Attend Local & International Trade Shows

-Attending the best retail trade shows is another way to discover potential wholesale suppliers.
-Trade shows are exhibitions held by different industries where wholesalers and manufacturers display their latest products.
-It allows retailers to ask their questions directly with manufacturers and wholesale distributors and build a list of wholesaler options to choose from.
+Attending the best retail trade shows is another way to discover potential vendors, especially if you want to work with a local wholesaler.
+Trade shows are exhibitions held by different industries where wholesale retailers and manufacturers display their latest products.
+They allow retailers to ask questions directly to manufacturers and wholesale distributors while building a list of wholesaler options.
 Trade show participants usually provide special deals during the event, which are great, especially for beginner retailers.

 You can find schedules of local trade shows from the following websites:

 On the other hand, if you’re seriously considering importing products to sell in retail, you might want to attend overseas trade shows.
-This means communicating in person and seeing and touching the merchandise you’re interested in instead of having to wait weeks for samples.
+This allows you to see and touch the merchandise you’re interested in instead of waiting weeks for samples.

 - Canton Fair: Happens twice a year with over 25,000 exhibitors and over 190,000 overseas buyer visitors